Council has several responsibilities in relation to rented housing

 Private Tenancies Order

 Any rented properties built before 1945 and where a tenancy first began after 2007 are subject to the above legislation.
 An important aspect of this Order requires relevant properties to be inspected by Officers from this Department who will determine if the property meets basic fitness standards for habitation.
 Landlords have an obligation to ensure any relevant properties have a Fitness Certificate issued by Council.
-It is an offence to rent such properties without the relevant Fitness Certificate
+It is an offence to rent such properties without the relevant Fitness Certificate.
+Visit

 Landlord Registration Scheme